 Information for Employers

 Could your business benefit from a bright and enthusiastic physics undergraduate this summer?
 As part of the SEPnet Summer Placement Scheme we are seeking employers to sponsor physics undergraduate students for approximately £2,250 per student to conduct research or complete a project as work experience for a period of eight weeks during their summer break.
 Students will use the £2,250 payment to cover their costs during this period.
-If you have a placement project which you think would be suitable for a physics student, please register your placement here and see below for further information.
+If you have a placement project which you think would be suitable for a physics student, please register your placement project here and see below for further details.